 C. Nations must be controlled before they destroy each other.

-1-2.
-Six Weeks Changed the World
+Weeks that Changed the World

 B. Financial Organizations failed